1cloudio/AirBnB_clone/README.md

 <h1>AirBnB_clone</h1>

 <p>
-Airbnb. is an online marketplace for arranging or offering lodging, primarily homestays, or tourism experiences.
+<a href="https://www.airbnb.com/">Airbnb</a>. is an online marketplace for arranging or offering lodging, primarily homestays, or tourism experiences.
 The company does not own any of the real estate listings, nor does it host events; it acts as a broker, receiving commissions from each booking.
 </p>

 <p>The goal of the project is to deploy on our own server a simple copy of the AirBnB website.</p>

 <h2>Description of the project</h2>
-We don’t implement all the features, only some of them to cover all fundamental concepts of the higher level programming track at ALX.
+We don’t implement all the features, only some of them to cover all fundamental concepts of the higher level programming track at <a href="https://www.alxafrica.com
+">ALX</a>.

 This project will be a complete a full web application composed by:
 <ul>
-A command interpreter to manipulate data without a visual interface, like in a Shell (perfect for development and debugging).
+<li>A command interpreter to manipulate data without a visual interface, like in a Shell (<i>perfect for development and debugging</i>).</li>
-A website (the front-end) that shows the final product to everybody: static and dynamic.
+<li>A website (<i>the front-end</i>) that shows the final product to everybody: <b>static and dynamic</b>.</li>
-A database or files that store data (data = objects).
+<li>A database or files that store data (<b>data = objects</b>).</li>
-An API that provides a communication interface between the front-end and your data (retrieve, create, delete, update them).
+<li>An API that provides a communication interface between the front-end and your data (<i>retrieve, create, delete, update them</i>).<li>
 </ul>
 <br>
 The first part of the whole project is: <b>AirBnB clone - The console</b>